-Most free trials make you enter your credit or debit card number because all you have to pay is the low-cost of shipping, but what they don’t tell you in the big print is that you have to make sure to cancel your trial or that card will be charged when the trial period is over.
+Most free trials make you enter your credit or debit card number because you have to pay the low cost of shipping.
+What you don’t know from the big print is you have to cancel your trial.
+If you do not, there will be charges on your card when the trial period is over.
 Cancellation information tends to be hidden in the small print or the terms & conditions, so you have to make sure you catch those details.
 Some dishonest companies even put strict conditions on returns and cancellations that can make it next to impossible to stop deliveries and billing.

 No one wants to be without their hard-earned money, because you forgot to cancel a free trial, so if you really want to try the product here are tips offered by the Federal Trade Commission on how to avoid unwanted fees: